JakeMick/adventures_in_vectors/content/ts_1.rst

 "Oh shit!
 A fourier transform."
 So far, our analysis has been relegated to the time domain, but the frequency domain plays a central role to time series analysis.
 There's a lot of interesting math that arises in time series analysis.
 You'll have to read me prattle on for a bit before you see it.
-There's a fascinating relation between eigenvectors and the fourier transform.

 The code used to produce the plots in the above section.